asuramaruq/valhall-proj/README.md

 1. Register a new account (skip if account already exists)
 2. Login into the existing account
 3. You can either go through the list of teams below or search specific team information
+4. If you wish you can change the language of the output for the name and description of the teams using selector on the left side of navbar
-4. If search, enter the specific name with no spelling/grammatic errors either on russian or english and press the button
+5. If search, enter the specific name with no spelling/grammatic errors either on russian or english and press the button
-5. If go through items, press More Info button under the specific team to get more information on them
+6. If go through items, press More Info button under the specific team to get more information on them
-6. If you wish to check you weekly horoscope or coinflup proceed to Mystery tab
+7. If you wish to check you weekly horoscope or coinflup proceed to Mystery tab
-7. Enter your sign in english/lower case/no errors and press the button
+8. Enter your sign in english/lower case/no errors and press the button
-8. Press the button to coinflip
+9. Press the button to coinflip
-9. If you wish to logout press the logout button on the navigation bar
+10. If you wish to logout press the logout button on the navigation bar

 ## Admin guide
 ### base admin account ( username : olzhas ; password : admin )